 Graduate Program FAQs

-MS Program in Chemistry & Interdisciplinary Doctoral Program in the Biological Sciences (IDPBS) with a Concentration in Chemistry
+MS Program in Chemistry & Interdisciplinary Doctoral Program in the Biological Sciences (IDPBBC) with a Concentration in Chemistry

 Is financial support available?

 Yes!
 Most acceptance offers for the MS program are accompanied by a Graduate Teaching Assistantship (GTA).
-As an MS student you will be assigned teaching duties, and a stipend of at least $14,500 per year will be provided as compensation for this work.
-There are a limited number of out-of-state tuition remission waivers available, students are responsible for paying in-state tuition.
+As an MS student you will be assigned teaching duties, and a stipend of at least $19,000 per year will be provided as compensation for this work.
+There are a limited number of out-of-state tuition remission waivers available, students are responsible for paying in-state tuition and fees.

-For IDPBS students, the GTA covers tuition (in-state and out-of-state) and health insurance, and provides a stipend of at least $23,000 per calendar year.
+For IDPBBC students, the GTA covers tuition (in-state and out-of-state) and health insurance, and provides a stipend of at least $28,000 per calendar year.

 A Graduate Research Assistantship (GRA) may be provided if the student’s graduate mentor has received external funding through a grant or contract.
 The nature of the research, and the student’s duties and responsibilities are determined by the mentor.